Grinnz/spin-kickstart-cinnamon/README.md

 ##Official Spin

 The Cinnamon Spin has been accepted for Fedora 23 and the kickstart files are now managed in the [spin-kickstarts](https://git.fedorahosted.org/cgit/spin-kickstarts.git/) repository.
+The spin can be downloaded at https://spins.fedoraproject.org/cinnamon/.

 ##Spinning